EpiForeSITE/software/docs/readiness.md

 ![MLTRL spans research (red) through prototyping (orange), productization (yellow), and deployment (green) (Lavin et al., 2022)](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41467-022-33128-9/MediaObjects/41467_2022_33128_Fig1_HTML.png?as=webp)

+What's clear from all versions of the TRL is that:

+- Level 1 is reserved for basic research.
+- Level 8 is for fully operational (tested and documented) technologies.
+- Level 9 is reserved for activities that are actively used in real-world scenarios (deployed)

+All other levels are fuzzy as they depend on the context of the technology being assessed.

 ## Our approach

 From the perspective of tools and methods for public health applications, we can tailor the TRL to reflect the following: